 Also, think about the target audience.
 The pricing of your services in the house should represent the type of clientage you are inviting for the future.

-Look into financing
+5. Look into Financing

-You cannot start a shop without adequate capital.
+You cannot start a barber shop business without adequate capital.
 You need to keep your savings intact to serve you in the long run.
 To generate additional capital for your business, you can look into loans.
 There are various loans available like startup loans, business loans, etc. Go through the pros and cons of different options and choose the best one.

 Also, tracking the finances of your business is vital.
-So, you should open an individual business account to evaluate all the flow of the revenue.
+So, you should open an individual business account to evaluate the flow of the revenue.

-With upmetrics, you can easily plan your financials and add various financial reports to your business plan.
+With Upmetrics, you can easily plan your financials and add various financial reports to your business plan.
 Learn more about how to write the financial section of your business plan in this article.

 Evaluate the investment cost